Wildlife friendly garden tips

 Neil Miller of Hever Castle Gardens talked to me about growing roses.
 He says that aphids cover the roses for a few weeks in early summer but he doesn’t take any action.
 The predators soon build up and after three weeks they’re gone.

-Thirty years ago gardening was about controlling pests, but there’s now much more awareness of the part each insect has to play in the eco-system.
-For example, the Royal Horticultural Society suggests that you simply leave ants if you’ve got them in the garden or spray ants’ nests with water.
+Thirty years ago gardening was about controlling pests.
+Now there is much more awareness of the part each insect has to play in the eco-system.
+For example, the Royal Horticultural Society suggests that you simply leave ants if you’ve got them in the garden.
+If you don’t the ants nest to be there, spray it with water to disperse the ants rather than to kill them.

 You don’t have to be hard and fast organic about this.
 Just see what happens if you don’t do anything.
 For example, both viburnum beetle and black spot on roses are unsightly.
 But they don’t do the plant a great deal of harm.
 It may take a while for predators to build up, so if you don’t have instant success, don’t give up.